rsonger/software-engineering-lab/_posts/2023-05-31-scene_graph.md

 toc_sticky: false
 ---

-*[The Scene Graph Framework](#the-scene-graph-framework) explains the basic concepts for building a 3D scene using the scene graph.*
-*[3D Objects](#3d-objects) introduces the fundamental components for rendering the scene, 3D objects, and the camera to view it all.*
+*This lesson explains the scene graph which is a useful structure for a 3D scene that contains many objects and relationships.
+Then, the [3D Objects](#3d-objects) section introduces fundamental components for the CG framework to render the scene, 3D objects in the scene, and a camera to view it all.*

 # The Scene Graph Framework